-About the nakiri
+About the Nakiri

-This Nakiri knife allows for effortless vegetable chopping that professional chefs and home cooks can admire.
+This Mutsumi Hinoura Nakiri knife allows for effortless vegetable chopping that professional chefs and home cooks can admire.
 Repetitive tasks are eliminated with this blade.
 The natural curve and depth allow you to effortlessly rock the blade when needed to cut through every vegetable in your path.
 And, the hollow blade doesn’t hold onto sliced foods like other knives.
 Instead, the sliced foods easily slide off of the blade into your dish.
 The comfortable handle should make it easy to chop no matter what food you’re cutting through.
 Forged with a thinner blade, the knife is lighter than its counterparts and allows for a faster overall chopping action to be performed.

 About the handle